 An international team of scientists examined how the deforestation of peat swamps in Malaysia to make way for palm oil trees is releasing carbon which has been locked away for thousands of years.
 Their report has been published in the journal Nature.

 Microbes then penetrate the carbon and the harmful greenhouse gas carbon dioxide is released, which is thought to be the biggest contributor to global warming.

 Unsustainable methods of growing crop-based biofuels have come under fire as environmentalists question their overall impact on the environment and the atmosphere.
-Most palm oil plantations are contributing to deforestation and total carbon buildup in atmosphere.

 As governments and companies look to biofuels to provide a low-carbon alternative to fossil fuels in transport, the industry has expanded rapidly.
 More than 80 percent of palm oil is grown in Indonesia and Malaysia.
 According to some estimates, an area the size of Greece is cleared every year for palm oil plantations.
 Palm oil is especially attractive because it is cheaper than rapeseed oil and soybean oil for biodiesel.

 In their study, the research team measured water channels in palm oil plantations in the Malaysian peninsular which were originally peat swamp forest.
 They found ancient carbon came from deep in the soil, then broke down and dissolved into nearby streams and rivers as deforestation occurred.

 “We have known for some time that in Southeast Asia oil palm plantations were a major threat to biodiversity–and that the drainage could release huge amounts of carbon dioxide during the fires seen there in recent years,” said Chris Freeman, one of the authors of the report and an environmental scientist at the University of Bangor in Wales.